The Importance of a Data Governance Framework

 Having a data governance framework in place is crucial for the success of your operations.
 It allows your business to define and document standards, accountability, and ownership, making it easier to maintain high-quality data.
 In fact, 67% of respondents in a Profisee-sponsored Harvard Business Review Analytics Services report say that data governance is essential for achieving high-quality enterprise data.

-Example of a Data Governance Framework
+Example of a data governance framework

 If you're wondering how to create a data governance framework, the Data Governance Institute provides a helpful template.
 The term "data modeling" is often used interchangeably with "data governance framework" and can also refer to the visual representation of the framework.
 This representation can help to better understand how everything fits together.